0

 As hopeful as the band might have been heading for this evening's gig, it turned out disappointing regarding the rowdy acts and other monkey business.
 Still, there's many musical highlights to make up for it, namely the great encore.
 Overall this is an interesting entry that showcases the difficulties of the era, while the band perform every song that they are allowed to finish with high energy and unified force.

-By: David Fischer over 8 years ago
+By: David Fischer about 9 years ago

 A man in a white hat is a drag on the show.